antrea-io/antrea/CONTRIBUTING.md

 A `kind/deprecation` label categorizes an issue or PR as related to feature marked for deprecation.

-To create a deprecation issue:
+To create a deprecation issue or PR:

-* label your issue with `kind/deprecation`
+* label your issue or PR with `kind/deprecation`
-* title the issue with the feature you are deprecating
+* title the issue or PR with the feature you are deprecating
-* describe the deprecation in the issue body making sure to:
+* describe the deprecation in the issue or PR body making sure to:
   * explain why the feature is being deprecated
   * discuss time-to-live for the feat
   * discuss any impacts to existing APIs